MrChooey/MrChooey/README.md

 -->

 ## 💫 About Me:
-🔭 I’m currently in the middle of writing my Thesis<br>🌱 Currently learning React and Python<br>⚡ I like studying Psychology as a hobby
+🔭 I’m currently in the middle of writing my Thesis<br>🌱 Currently learning React and Python<br>⚡ I like reading about philosophy and psychology

 ## 💻 Tech Stack: